jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzweb/index.md

 ---
 ## Start with a sample project

 Let's start with the sample project, [Sentiment Analysis App][2].
-This is a hosted Node.js Git project that's configured with a Grunt build file to work out of the box with advanced building and deployment.
+This app is a hosted Node.js Git project that's configured with a Grunt build file, so the it's ready to use with Advanced building and deployment.
+The original sample is in a developer's project space, so you need to make a copy.
 Clicking **Edit Code** opens the Code Editor, where you can then click **Fork** to make your very own version of it.

 ![Fork button][3]